By Matt Hummel, Chief Experience Officer

 You can categorize participants into personas as broadly or as narrowly as you want.
-But finding the right balance is important so that your personas can adequately reflect your customer segments and can be most useful to reference when making business and marketing decisions.
+But finding the right balance is important so that your healthcare personas can adequately reflect your customer segments and can be most useful to reference when making business and marketing decisions.

 Step 3: Write the brief persona profile